I was the third and last child. See also my Family Tree Photos Page I helped put together for my first daughter's DNA class project.

 • World War 2 movies which my father took me to at the VA hospital

-• there was something called Communism which didn't sound bad to me despite what some people expressed, as I was a very young and naive kid who didn't understand why we had a military enemy over that kind of system ...
+• there was something called Communism which didn't sound bad to me despite what some people expressed, as I was a very young and naive kid who didn't understand why we had a military enemy over that kind of system, and why we couldn't coexist peacefully in a friendly way ...

 There are lots of memories, but the above are what I find more remarkable now.